tremor-rs/tremor-runtime/docs/index.md

 ## Contact

-The tremor team is available on slack at __#tremor-forum__ during ordinarily during Berlin business hours.
+The tremor team is available on slack at __#tremor-forum__ ordinarily during Berlin business hours.